HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 deb-src http://httpredir.debian.org/debian/ bookworm-updates main non-free-firmware
 ```

-If you use Linux as a dalily driver, you may end up with a repository list with many more entries, like on this Ubuntu system:
+If you use Linux as a daily driver, you may end up with a repository list with many more entries, like on this Ubuntu system:

 ```console
 student@ubuntu:~$ wc -l /etc/apt/sources.list